Sakhalin: Russo-Japanese Rivalry

 On the basis of its belief that it was an extension of Hokkaido, both geographically and culturally, Japan again proclaimed sovereignty over the whole island (as well as the Kuril Islands chain) in 1845, in the face of competing claims from Russia.
-In 1849, however, the Russian navigator Gennady Nevelskoy recorded the existence and navigability of the strait later given his name, and Russian settlers began establishing coal mines, administration facilities, schools, and churches on the island.
+In 1849, the Russian navigator Gennady Nevelskoy recorded the existence and navigability of the strait later given his name, and Russian settlers began establishing coal mines, administration facilities, schools, and churches on the island.
 In 1853–54, Nikolay Rudanovsky surveyed and mapped the island.

 In 1855, Russia and Japan signed the Treaty of Shimoda, which declared that nationals of both countries could inhabit the island: Russians in the north, and Japanese in the south, without a clearly defined boundary between.
 Russia also agreed to dismantle its military base at Ootomari.
 Following the Second Opium War, Russia forced China to sign the Treaty of Aigun (1858) and the Convention of Peking (1860), under which China lost to Russia all claims to territories north of Heilongjiang (Amur) and east of Ussuri.

-In 1857, the Russians established a penal colony, or katorga, on Sakhalin.
 The island remained under shared sovereignty until the signing of the 1875 Treaty of Saint Petersburg, in which Japan surrendered its claims in Sakhalin to Russia.
-In 1890, the author Anton Chekhov visited the penal colony on Sakhalin.
-He spent three months there interviewing thousands of convicts and settlers for a census and published his memoir Sakhalin Island (Остров Сахалин) of his journey.